lisaong/stackup-workshops/mask-or-not/README.md

 Note: At this time, Windows 10 does not support connecting to the Bluetooth Serial Virtual COM port.
 These instructions have been verified on MacOS, and should also work for Linux.

 1. Install the latest Ardiuno IDE.
 You will also need an ESP32 board, and [configure Arduino IDE to program an ESP32](https://embedgyan.wordpress.com/2020/06/22/installing-the-esp32-board-in-arduino-ide-windows-mac-os-x-linux/).
-2. Go to `Documents\Arduino\libraries`
+2. Go to `Documents\Arduino\libraries`.

    a.
 Create a subfolder `mask_or_not`, copy [models/10/cnn_10.h](models/10/cnn_10.h) to it.
 Just copy the file, don't copy the models folder or subfolders (else Arduino IDE cannot find the file during compilation).

    b.
 Git clone https://github.com/eloquentarduino/EloquentTinyML into the `Documents/Arduino/libraries` folder.
-This should create a subfolder called `Documents/Arduino/libraries/EloquentTinyML`
+This should create a subfolder called `Documents/Arduino/libraries/EloquentTinyML`.

    c.
 Clone the latest Arduino-ESP32 library from Espressif master, to enable the BluetoothSerial data callback.
 Instructions are [here](https://github.com/espressif/arduino-esp32).
    ```